 - Money laundering and tax evasion

 - Employee fraud, including self-dealing, kickbacks, and theft of confidential information

 - Fraudulent billing of government programs or misuse of government funds

 - Counterfeit products and gray market goods

 - Violations of import and export regulations, including OFAC sanctions and other trade restrictions

-Our experts have experience in multijurisdictional corporate investigations and have the resources and capabilities to effectively manage data-privacy risk, varying privilege rules across jurisdictions, and the interests of all concerned regulators.
-We also consult with clients on remediation and compliance strategies to address issues identified during an internal investigation.
+Our professionals have experience in multijurisdictional corporate investigations and have the resources and capabilities to effectively manage data-privacy risk, varying privilege rules across jurisdictions, and the interests of all concerned regulators.
+They also consult with clients on remediation and compliance strategies to address issues identified during an internal investigation.